elewa-academy/General-Resources/README.md

 Visit the [General Resources Wiki](https://github.com/elewa-academy/General-Resources/wiki) to access all of the content.

-The repo is just used for stashing resources that the wiki links to.
+This repo is just used for stashing resources the wiki links to.

 ___
 ___